You are here

 $165.67

 Cotton producers have the option to participate in the SCO program on acreage that is not enrolled in the STAX program.
-The SCO program does require that the producer have an underlying crop insurance policy, and the SCO program will take on the characteristics of the underlying crop insurance policy.
-An example of how the SCO program works, assuming a 70 percent RP policy with a 1,000-pound APH and a 650-pound actual yield is shown in Table 4.
+The SCO program requires that the producer have an underlying crop insurance policy, and it will take on the characteristics of that underlying policy.
+An example of how the SCO program works, assuming a 70 percent RP policy with a 1,000-pound APH and a 650-pound actual yield, is shown in Table 4.
 The expected county revenue ($828.36 per acre) is calculated by multiplying the expected county yield (1,062 pounds per acre) by the expected county price ($0.78 per pound).
 The SCO trigger ($712.39 per acre) is calculated by multiplying the expected county revenue by 86 percent.
-The SCO payment factor is calculated by first dividing the actual county revenue (700 pounds per acre × $0.80 per pound = $560 per acre) by the expected county revenue ($560/828.36 = 67.6 percent), then subtracting that percentage from the SCO trigger of 86 percent (86 percent − 67.6 percent = 18.4 percent).
-Next, the difference in the expected return (18.4 percent) is divided by the difference in the SCO trigger and the underlying crop insurance policy’s coverage level (86 percent − 70 percent = 16 percent), which results in a calculated SCO payment factor of 1.15.
+The SCO payment factor is calculated by first dividing the actual county revenue (700 pounds per acre × $0.80 per pound = $560 per acre) by the expected county revenue ($560 ÷ $828.36 = 67.6 percent), then subtracting that percentage from the SCO trigger of 86 percent (86 percent − 67.6 percent = 18.4 percent).
+Next, the difference in the expected return (18.4 percent) is divided by the difference between the SCO trigger and the underlying crop insurance policy’s coverage level (86 percent − 70 percent = 16 percent), resulting in a calculated SCO payment factor of 1.15.
 However, the SCO payment factor cannot exceed 1, so, in this case, 1 is substituted for 1.15 as the SCO payment factor.
-Because this example is based on an RP policy, the SCO liability per acre ($128) is calculated by multiplying the farm APH (1,000 pounds per acre) by the larger of the base insurance price ($0.78 per pound) or harvest insurance price ($0.80 per pound) by the difference in the SCO trigger (86 percent) less the producer’s crop insurance coverage level (70 percent).
+Because this example is based on an RP policy, the SCO liability per acre ($128) is calculated by multiplying the farm APH (1,000 pounds per acre) by the larger of the base insurance price ($0.78 per pound) or harvest insurance price ($0.80 per pound), then by the difference between the SCO trigger (86 percent) and the producer’s crop insurance coverage level (70 percent).
 The SCO payment ($128 per acre) is calculated by multiplying the SCO payment factor (1) by the SCO liability ($128 per acre).

 Table 4.
 SCO example.